yours-kkuznets/Random-Password-Generator/README.md

 ## Running the Application

- - To generate a password, click on the `Generate` button.
+ - To generate a password, click on the `Generate Password` button.
  - You will receive a number of prompts that will allows you to choose which characters to include in your password.
- - To copy your password, click on the `Copy` button.
+ - To copy your password, click on the `Copy Password` button.

 ## Additional Information